 How do reference checks work?

-At the start of a reference check, an employer or reference checking service will request the employee’s passport information and the employee’s current address.
+At the start of a reference check, an employer or a temp agency may request the employee’s passport information and the employee’s current address.
 This information will be checked against a database of all foreign worker visas issued by the Department of Immigration and Citizenship.
 This data will provide the background data used for the reference check and other background checks with services you can get online.
+If you are interested in conducting more thorough candidate background checks, you may want to visit the Sterling Check webpage for more info.
+And if you want to identify top talent using WonScore, make sure to visit sites like https://wonderlic.com/wonscore/, the most trusted name in pre-hiring assessment.
 When the visa is issued, the employee will be given a copy of the visa, their personal details and the employee’s visa details in English and Chinese.
 They will also be asked to sign a form stating that the visa has been issued by the Chinese embassy.
 The employee will need to provide some supporting documents for the visa, including the employee’s passport.
 The employer should advise the employee to produce their passport at the time of checking in and to present this to the immigration officer at the airport upon check in.
+The employer may also hire PEO to ensure everything goes smoothly.

 Foreigners should always check for any visa requirements they may have before travelling to China.